 What is a Solar Backup Battery?

-Solar backup batteries, like the LG Chem Resu10h, pair with your solar panels to store the excess energy your system produces for later use.
+Solar backup batteries, like the LG Chem Resu10h or the Tesla Powerwall pair with your solar panels to store the excess energy your system produces for later use.
 Rather than going back into the grid, your surplus energy is stored in your home’s battery.
 Small and low-profile, these batteries seamlessly integrate into your home’s electrical network without being an eyesore.

 Storing your extra solar energy means you can: